pr4aveen/tp/docs/DeveloperGuide.md

 1. Sorting tasks by different parameters.

     1. Prerequisites: View all tasks by running the `home` command followed by `view x` where x is the index of a project in the list.
+There are multiple projects in the list.

     1. Test case: `sort order/asc type/alpha`
     Expected: Tasks should be sorted by their names in alphabetical, ascending order.